tienminhktvn/dataops-project/README.md

   - `./airflow/logs` → Execution logs
   - `./dbt` → DBT project files

-**Giải thích**: Web interface cho phép bạn xem, trigger, và monitor các DAGs. Đây là nơi bạn tương tác với Airflow pipeline.
+**Explanation**: The web interface allows you to view, trigger, and monitor DAGs.
+This is the primary entry point for interacting with the Airflow pipeline.

 #### 4. **Airflow Scheduler** (`dataops-airflow-scheduler`)